-Admission arrangements to Year 7 in September 2024
+Admission arrangements to Year 7 in September 2025

-Parents (see Note 1) wishing to apply for a Year 7 place in September 2024 must complete the common application form provided by their home local authority (the home LA).
+Parents (see Note 1) wishing to apply for a Year 7 place in September 2025 must complete the common application form provided by their home local authority (the home LA).
 The home LA is the LA in whose area the parents live at the time of the application.
-The form must be returned to that LA no later than 31 October 2023.
+The form must be returned to that LA no later than 31 October 2024.
 Applications received after this date will normally only be considered after all those received on or before the cut-off date.
-Offers and refusals of places will be posted by the home LA on 1 March 2024.
+Offers and refusals of places will be given to parents on 1 March 2025.